MelikBLK/MelikBLK/README.md

 ---

 ### 🚀 **I’m looking to apply my knowledge in**:
-- **Finance**: Enhancing predictive analytics and automation in financial markets analysis.
+- **Finance**: Enhancing predictive analytics and automation in financial markets.
 - **Healthcare**: Applying AI for better diagnostics and medical imagery classification.
 - **Agriculture**: Using AI to improve resource management and efficiency in agricultural industries.